jlacar/jlacar.github.io/kotlin/aoc-learnings.md

 later when I'm done debugging.

 The first line of the output gives you an idea of what `windowed()` does.
 In this case, it creates a list of pairs of consecutive elements, because I specified `size=2`.
-The second line displays the result which is the value returned by the `count` function.
+The second line displays the value returned by the `count` function.

 The nice thing about the `also` scoped function is that it doesn't interfere with the expression it's added to at all: